Trade directory · Roanoke metro · Virginia

 Licensing Requirements

 Virginia requires HVAC contractors to hold a Class A or Class B Contractor License through DPOR.
-Must pass PSI examination covering trade knowledge and business law.
-Class A allows unlimited project value, Class B limited to $120,000 per project.
-Requires 3 years experience or combination of education and experience.
-License renewal every 2 years with 16 hours continuing education.
+Must pass PSI examination, provide 3 years experience or education equivalent, maintain $50,000 bond, and renew every 2 years with 16 hours continuing education.
+Tradesman license also available for employees.

 §2